louisje/shell_gpt/README.md

 # Request timeout in seconds.
 REQUEST_TIMEOUT=60
 # Default OpenAI model to use.
-DEFAULT_MODEL=gpt-3.5-turbo
+LLM_MODEL=gpt-3.5-turbo
-# Default color for shell and code completions.
+# Default color for OpenAI completions.
 DEFAULT_COLOR=magenta
 # When in --shell mode, default to "Y" for no input.
 DEFAULT_EXECUTE_SHELL_CMD=false